Atlantic Salmon Plan Overview

 September 28, 2022

-This framework will authorize the possession and harvest of farmed-raised Atlantic salmon in the EEZ to allow for implementation of Atlantic salmon aquaculture projects in federal waters.
+This framework will authorize conditions for the possession and harvest of farmed-raised Atlantic salmon in the EEZ to facilitate implementation of Atlantic salmon aquaculture projects in federal waters.